When I launched my 2nd business,

 be blunt: make sure it is something they want to

-hear.
+.
 Know your audience.
 Then, make sure that you

 really are giving value.
 A lot of speakers don’t!
 They